Truth in Lending (TILA)

 You must notify your lender or servicer if you:

-• Private Education Loan Applicant Self Certification Form: You would complete this self certification form and submits it to the lender.
+- Private Education Loan Applicant Self Certification Form: You would complete this Self Certification Form and submit it to the lender.

 New York Institute of Technology does not have a “Preferred Lender List” of private loan lenders that we recommend to students.
 Students are asked to research and select a lender independently of the university.
 The Office of Financial Aid will support every effort made by a student to secure a private student loan, as needed.